 With a five week break until Thruxton, the team could do some development, and the T102 was wearing a new Chevron-like nose when Holland took it out to practice.
 Unfortunately, the throttles jammed open and he went off early in practice, leaving him ninth on the grid.
 For once the race was free of incident, and Holland finished sixth.
 The car was exhibiting "diabolical understeer" at Zolder, leaving Holland again ninth on the grid.
 He battled well in the race, chasing Chris Craft for fourth place, before the engine let go.
 This was the final straw, and the car was reportedly sold off, with Holland taking the opportunity to replace the injured Guy Edwards in his Lola T332.
 Later in the year a deal was done with Race Engine Services for Steve Thompson to drive it in the last four races of the season, but he fared no better and the car was not seen again in F5000.

 Built in late 1973, but unsold until March 1974.
 To Ian Ward Racing for Keith Holland to race in UK in 1974.
-Only started four races before it was abandoned.
-Reappeared at the last four races of the season for Steve Thompson to drive.
-The car was then acquired by Mick Hill, who used the front suspension and the whole back end for his 1976 "VW Beetle" super saloon project.
-Everything he didn't use was eventually acquired by Roger Hurst and he advertised this in 1984.
+It proved fast in practice, but due to variety of problems failed to start its first five races.
+It had only started four races when Ian Ward withdrew from F5000 in late June.
+The team and car reappeared at the last four races of the season for Steve Thompson to drive.
+After that, the car was acquired by Mick Hill, who used the front suspension and the whole back end for his 1976 "VW Beetle" super saloon project.
+Everything he didn't use was eventually acquired by Roger Hurst (Folkestone, Kent) and he advertised this in 1984.
 The whole project was acquired by Tim and Tony Barry (Sittingbourne, Kent) in 1985 and has been owned by them ever since.
 Tim Barry raced the car in libre in 1987 and 1988, and also in HSCC racing in the 1990s.
 He returned to the Trojan for HSCC Derek Bell events since wrecking the brothers' March 76A in an accident in 2005, but Tim describes it as "as much of a pain in the butt as it was when new".

 Driven by: Keith Holland, Steve Thompson and Tim Barry.
 First race: Mallory Park (UK R2), 24 Mar 1974.
 Total of 9 recorded races.